awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 If you're updating to version `1.23` and use Amazon EBS volumes in your cluster, then you must install the Amazon EBS CSI driver in your cluster before updating your cluster to version `1.23` to avoid workload disruptions\.
 For more information, see [Kubernetes 1\.23](kubernetes-versions.md#kubernetes-1.23) and [Amazon EBS CSI driver](ebs-csi.md)\.
 Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
 For more information about this requirement, see [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver)\.
 Assume that your current cluster version is version `1.23` and you want to update it to version `1.25`\.
 You must first update your version `1.23` cluster to version `1.24` and then update your version `1.24` cluster to version `1.25`\.
 Make sure that the `kubelet` on your managed and Fargate nodes are at the same Kubernetes version as your control plane before you update\.
 We recommend that your self\-managed nodes are at the same version as the control plane\.
 They can be only up to one version behind the current version of the control plane\.
-If your cluster is configured with a version of the Amazon VPC CNI plugin that is earlier than `1.8.0`, then we recommend that you update the plugin to the latest version before updating your cluster to version `1.21` or later\.
-To update the self\-managed add\-on type, see [Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on](managing-vpc-cni.md)\.
-To update the Amazon EKS add\-on type, see [Updating an add\-on](managing-add-ons.md#updating-an-add-on)\.
+If your cluster is configured with a version of the Amazon VPC CNI plugin for Kubernetes that is earlier than `1.8.0`, then we recommend that you update the plugin to the latest version before updating your cluster to version `1.21` or later\.
+To update the plugin, see [Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on](managing-vpc-cni.md)\.
 If you're updating your cluster to version `1.25` or later and have the AWS Load Balancer Controller deployed in your cluster, then update the controller to version `2.4.7` or later *before* updating your cluster version to `1.25`\.
 For more information, see the [Kubernetes 1\.25](kubernetes-versions.md#kubernetes-1.25) release notes\.
+If you're updating your cluster to version `1.25` or later and have the AWS Load Balancer Controller deployed in your cluster, then update the controller to version `2.4.7` or later *before* updating your cluster version to `1.25`\.
+For more information, see the [Kubernetes 1\.25](kubernetes-versions.md#kubernetes-1.25) release notes\.

 ------
 #### [ eksctl ]

-   This procedure requires `eksctl` version `0.130.0` or later\.
+   This procedure requires `eksctl` version `0.132.0` or later\.
 You can check your version with the following command:

    ```
    eksctl version